Sign up for restaurant insights

-Free delivery: If your restaurant offers self-delivery, you can foot the bill for all delivery fees during a national holiday, tempting customers to order from your café on National Frappe Day (October 7)
+- Free delivery: If your restaurant offers self-delivery, you can foot the bill for all delivery fees during a national holiday, tempting diners to order from your café on National Frappe Day (October 7)

-Social media is a powerful tool for restaurant owners because it’s immediate, it’s direct and it costs as little or as much as you want.
+Social media is also a powerful tool for restaurant owners because it’s immediate.
+It’s direct and it costs as little or as much as you want.
 Use organic posts like behind-the-scenes photos to gain traction or use some of your marketing budget to take advantage of paid advertising on platforms like Facebook and Instagram.

-What’s important is to make sure you have a presence — with 45% of U.S. diners saying they’re tried out a new restaurant based solely on the restaurant’s posts on social media, you have to be online to be in the running.
-Sharing deals based on national food holidays is a smart way to boost engagement and get noticed.
+The key to being successful on social media is making sure you have a presence — with 45% of U.S. diners saying they’re tried out a new restaurant based solely on the restaurant’s posts on social media, you have to be online to be in the running.

 Run a social media contest

 Because national food holidays are a coast-to-coast affair, there are often trending hashtags you can use to ride the wave of popularity and get your restaurant into the national spotlight.
-Hashtag marketing is a solid strategy any time of year, but jumping on a trending tag like #NationalGazpachoDay or #EataRedAppleDay requires little build up or consistency on your part.
-The audience is there, all you need to do is tap into it.
+Hashtag marketing is a solid strategy any time of year.

 Most promotions work best when you remove any possible hurdles that stand between your customer and the order button.
 In the world of online ordering, that means making it as easy as possible for diners to find your menu, put their food in their virtual cart, and pay up.